Telakshan/GraphQL-Typescript-Boilerplate/README.md

-# Graphql, TypeScript boiler plate code with User authentication
+# Graphql, TypeScript boiler plate code with User authentication.
+Uses PostgresSQL and TypeORM.
+Can be edited to your preferences.